SIndujan28/smasher/README.md

 * Provides socket events to autojoin,create and cancel game events for clients.

 ## Installation
-1.To run postgres and redis spin the container using,
+1.To run postgres and redis spin the containers using,
 ```bash
 $ docker-compose up -d
 ```